swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

   }
 </style>

+core.async and systems like it have an unmatched level of power when it comes to programming user interfaces.
+I've spent about a week using core.async to build the long promised auto completer in about two hundred lines of ClojureScript.

-This is the long promised autocompleter post.
-It's a doozy so I've decided to present it in the format of *comparative literate code*.
+This post is a doozy so I've
+decided to present it in the format of *comparative literate code*.
 I'll be documenting every part of the autocompleter and showing how analagous cases are handled in the